Quisqualic acid

-History
+Natural extract

 Combretum indicum (Quisqualis indica var. villosa) is native to tropical Asia but is still doubt whether is indigenous from Africa or was introduced there.
 Since the amino acid that can be isolated from its fruits can nowadays be made in the lab, the plant is mostly cultivated as an ornamental plant.

-Its fruits are known for having anthelmintic effect, therefore they are used to treat ascariasis.
-The dried seeds are used to reduce vomiting and to stop diarrhoea, but an oil extracted from the seeds can have purgative properties.
-The roots are taken as a vermifuge and leaf juice, softened in oil, are applied to treat ulcers, parasitic skin infections or fever.

-The plant is used for pain relief, and in the Indian Ocean islands, a decoction of the leaves is used to bath children with eczema.
-In the Philippines, people chew the fruits to get rid of the cough and the crushed fruits and seeds are applied to ameliorate nephritis.
-In Vietnam, they use the root of the plant to treat rheumatism.
-In Papua New Guinea the plants are taken as a contraceptive medicine.

-However the plant does not have just medicinal use.
-In west Africa, the long and elastic stems are used for fish weir, fish traps and basketry.
-The flowers are edible, and they are added in salads to add color.

-The seed oil contains palmitic, oleic, stearic, linoleic, myristic and arachidonic acid.
-The flowers are rich in the flavonoid glycosides pelargonidin – 3 – glucoside and rutin.
-The leaves and stem bark are rich in tannins, while from the leafy stem several diphenylpropanoids were isolated.
+In natural medicine tradition Quisqualis indica has an anthelmintic effect, therefore they are used to treat round worm infection.

-The active compound (quisqualic acid) resembles the action of the anthelmintic α-santonin, so in some countries the seeds of the plants are used to substitute for the drug.
+Quisqualic acid resembles the action of the anthelmintic α-santonin, so in some countries the seeds of the plants are used to substitute for the drug.
 However, the acid has shown excitatory effects on cultured neurons, as well as in a variety of animal models, as it causes several types of limbic seizures and neuronal necrosis.

 The quisqualic acid can be now commercially synthesized, and it functions as an antagonist for its receptor, found in the mammalian central nervous system.

 Chemistry

 Structure

-It is an organic compound, associated with the class of L – alpha – amino acids.
-These compounds have the L configuration of the alpha carbon atom.
+It is an organic compound, associated with the class of L-alpha-amino acids.
+These compounds have the L-configuration of the alpha carbon atom.

 Quisqualic acid contains, in its structure a five membered, planar, conjugated, aromatic heterocyclic system, consisting of one oxygen atom and two nitrogen atoms at position 2 and 4 of the oxadiazole ring.
 The 1,2,4–oxadiazole ring structure is present in many natural products of pharmacological importance.
-Quisqualic acid, which is extracted from the seeds of Quisqualis indica is a strong antagonist of the α–amino–3–hydroxy–5–methyl–4–isoxazolepropionic acid receptors.
+Quisqualic acid, which is extracted from the seeds of Quisqualis indica, is a strong antagonist of AMPA receptors.